jinikeda/WATTE_v3/README.md

-# WATTE (Wave ATTEnuation Model) ver3.0: Released on October 14th
+# WATTE (Wave ATTEnuation Model) ver3.0: Released on March 12th, 2024

 ### § 1.
 WATTE toolbox
 WATTE is a one-dimensional model based on an exponential decay formula for marsh coastlines.
 The functional basis of WATTE is wave energy dissipation by vegetation: